jyotiiiii/programming_fundamentals_001/docs/TASKS.md

 1. Which part is the file extension of the package.json file?

+    .json

 2. What does JSON stand for?

+    JavaScript Object Notation

 3. What is the purpose of JSON?

+  Storing & exchanging data

 4. What does the package.json file do?

+  References where to collect the data contained in the packages that you’re code is dependent on
+    - From Nodejs.org: "This file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
+It can also contain other metadata such as a project description, the version of the project in a particular distribution, license information, even configuration data - all of which can be vital to both npm and to the end users of the package.
+The package.json file is normally located at the root directory of a Node.js project."

 5. How do you install dependencies in a project after first cloning it from Github?

+    Run “npm install” in your terminal after cloning git repository

 6. What does "forking" mean in the context of Github?

+    Duplicate someones repository to create your own version

 7. What data types do you know?

+    Boolean, Number, String, Object, Array, Null, Undefined

 8. What is the difference between primitive and complex data types, and can you give examples of each?

+    Primitive = takes in single values, e.g. Boolean, String, Number, Undefined, Null Complex = takes in multiple values and can be mutated, e.g. Object, Arrays

 9. What would be the best data type for representing whether a user is logged into the system or not?

+    Boolean

 10. How would you create a variable whose value could not be changed?

+    Using const

 11. What would be the outcome of running this code?